bcgov/bcdg/docs/rocketchat/get-help-in-rocketchat.md

  Timestamps help!
 Please consider letting us know:
 - The date
 - The time, including time zone if different from P.S.T.
-- If working on a legacy task, the timestamp of the original work.
+- If working on a legacy task, the timestamp of the original work

 ## Post the question